Collapse of the World Trade Center: Collapse initiation

 NIST simulation of sagging floor truss.
 Note buckled webs at right.

 In both towers, the section of the building that had been damaged by the airplanes failed.
 Aside from the structural damage, the impacts removed fireproofing from a large part of the impact zone, allowing the structural steel to heat rapidly.
 As a result, the core columns weakened and began to shorten due to creep.
 The hat truss resisted this by shifting loads to the perimeter columns.
 Meanwhile, web diagonals of the 60 foot trusses supporting the long-span tenant floor area began to buckle, causing the floors to sag by more than 2 feet.
 This pulled in the perimeter walls, which buckled.
 The floors above the impact zone now fell freely onto the undamaged structure below.

 The North Tower lasted around 46 minutes longer than its twin, having been struck 17 minutes before the South Tower was attacked and standing another half-hour after the South Tower collapsed.
 This was because Flight 11 struck more or less in the center, causing more symmetrical impact damage to the North Tower's core and leaving more of its structural support intact.
 The fires also took more than an hour to spread to the south side of the building, where there was fireproofing damage.
 Traveling at 440 miles per hour, Flight 11 crashed through Floors 93 and 99, leaving only 10 floors' worth of structural weight pressing down on the damaged, burning section of the North Tower.

 Flight 175's much higher impact speed inflicted structural damage even more catastrophic than Flight 11's, which was compounded by the plane slicing through the southeastern corner rather than the center, unbalancing the South Tower on one side.
 The uneven weight distribution was significantly aggravated by Flight 175 crashing much lower down, between Floors 77 and 85, resulting in more pressure on both the perimeter wall columns and core columns than in the North Tower and causing them to snap more quickly.
-The difference in the impacts was such that a senior FDNY chief reportedly strongly disbelieving that the North Tower would collapse even after witnessing the collapse of the South Tower, because the North had not been struck at a corner.
+The difference in the impacts was such that a senior FDNY chief reportedly strongly disbelieved that the North Tower would collapse even after witnessing the collapse of the South Tower, because the North had not been struck at a corner.